dvrpc/BFR_Tracking/README.md

 `check_paving_package_status.py` runs the other scripts necessary to compare a new set of paving packages with the database records.
 Scripts are run in the following order:

 - `import_oracle.py`: gathers latest record information from Oracle tracking database and sets up in postgres for analysis
+- `import_filters.py`: creates status field based on current standing of each record in the review process; requires manual output from oracle DB
 - `scrape_packages.py`: pulls data from paving package PDFs shared by PennDOT and imports into postgres for analysis
 - `map_packages.py`: creates shapefiles/geojsons from paving package data
 - `make_folium_map.py`: maps the paving packages for visual comparison